 3. A greater emotional connection

-Perhaps one of the most important benefits of anal sex is the deep sense of intimacy, patience, and trust it can bring you and your partner.
+Perhaps one of the most important benefits of anal sex is the deep sense of intimacy, patience, and trust it can bring you and your partner, mostly because of how intimate the very act requires you to be.

 “People who have tried [anal sex] and loved the sensations also know the amount of love, patience, intimacy and vulnerability this act requires, which further improves their partnered connection and emotional intimacy,” says Dr. Tickoo.